 John Doe

-When we use the superscript ® or SM it is not necessary to provide any further notice of who owns the marks.
-If an associate prefers to not use the superscript abbreviations, they may be omitted as long as an appropriate notice is placed in a footer on the page where the postnominal first appears.
+When we use the superscript ®, it is not necessary to provide any further notice of who owns the marks.
+If an associate prefers to not use the superscript abbreviations, they may be omitted if an appropriate notice is placed in a footer on the page when the postnominal first appears.
 The following notices are examples of acceptable usage:

-The words Certified Genealogist and its acronym, CG, are registered certification marks, and the designations Certified Genealogical Lecturer and its acronym, CGL, are service marks of the Board for Certification of Genealogists, used under license by board certificants after periodic evaluation, and the board name is registered in the U.S. Patent & Trademark Office.
+CG and Certified Genealogist are registered service marks of the Board for Certification of Genealogists, used under license by board certificants after periodic evaluation, and the board name is registered in the U.S. Patent and Trademark Office.
+CGL and Certified Genealogical Lecturer are common law service marks of the Board for Certification of Genealogists, used under license by board certificants after periodic evaluation.

 Use in Email and Websites

-(2) instead of using the symbol ® after the name of our board or registered certification marks, Certified Genealogist and CG, substitute “(R)” or the phrase “and the board name is registered in the U.S. Patent & Trademark Office” or “and the words Certified Genealogist and its acronym, CG, are registered in the U.S. Patent & Trademark Office.”
+Instead of placing the symbol ® after BCG’s name, substitute (R) or the phrase “and the board name is registered in the U.S. Patent and Trademark Office.”